ST10045251/ST10045251_PROGPOE/README.md

 Based on lecturer feedback, several enhancements were implemented in the Recipe Journal app:

 1. User Interface Improvements: Enhanced the user interface with clearer prompts and added lines for readability throughout the interaction flow.

-https://github.com/ST10045251/ST10045251_PROGPOE.git
+2. View Recipe Enhancement: Added a descriptive line "This recipe is a..." when viewing a recipe to provide context before displaying recipe details. https://github.com/ST10045251/ST10045251_PROGPOE.git